5j4/mariusdroughtproject/_pages/dashboard/science/drought_impacts_management/ecology/wetlands.md

 2. River-fed wetland ecosystems are more resilient to drought than rain-fed wetlands
 3. Wetlands in the south and east of England and Wales are more likely to be altered by climate change than those in the north and west

-{% include
-/*
-image.html
-image="Mike1.jpg"
-caption="Projected risk of ecological change to wetlands given alterations to the intensity, duration and frequency of droughts under climate change."
-*/
-%}

 James Blake Contact: jarib@ceh.ac.uk